ddsbook/blog/2014/11/hubbard.md

     pop <- rnorm(1000)  # generate the "population"
     med <- median(pop) # calculate the median

-Next, we will want to repeatedly draw 5 random sample from the population and check if the median from the population is in the range (between the minimum and maximum) of the 5 samples.
+Next, we will want to repeatedly draw 5 random samples from the population and check if the median from the population is in the range (between the minimum and maximum) of the 5 samples.
 According to to setup, we should expect 93.75% of the samples to contain the median.